jmarksk/RealEstateProject2/README.md

 #### New model with more log tranformed variables (sqft_patio,sqft_garage, grade and view ) *Improving on linearity issue and heteroskedaticity issues and non-normality issues(despite improvements).
 Also,0 bedroom houses removed b/c errors and remove bedrooms as predictor b/c insign. from previous model, no improvement in linearity or normalness of residuals.
-Also Rsquared not improved.
+Also Rsquared not improved. some heteroskedacities improved

 #### Thus start final model with latitude/longitude data
 Based on above, ~97% of houses in Greater Seattle area as opposed to rural Washington.
 (And of those 97%, they are clustered in 6 areas).